Graduate Assistantships at Western Illinois University

 1. Must have a graduate assistantship application, personal statement of goals, and three letters of recommendation on file in the Graduate School.

-2. Must be a degree-seeking graduate student regularly accepted into a master’s program.
-Probationary students, non-degree students, and second bachelor’s degree students are not eligible to hold assistantship positions.
+2. Must be a degree-seeking graduate student regularly accepted into a master’s, specialist, or doctoral program.
+Probationary, non-degree, post-baccalaureate certificate, and second bachelor’s degree students are not eligible to hold assistantship positions.

 5. Sign an assistantship contract and complete all required employment paperwork.